jorroll/solid-forms/README.md

 This example will work just fine.
 In this case, `withControl()` will see that a `control` property wasn't provided and will use the controlFactory function you gave to construct it's control.
 Since we provided the optional `required` prop, that prop will be provided to the controlFactory function in the props param.

 The controlFactory function, itself, operates like a component.
-It is only called once on initialization, and you can use choose to use `createEffect()` and signals inside of it.
+It is only called once on initialization, and you can choose to use `createEffect()` and signals inside of it.

 For example: